 Payment of Rent

-It is not your landlord’s responsibility to insure your possessions.
-The landlord’s insurance policy covers only the building plus any fixtures and fittings.
-With the ever increasing incidence of burglary and theft, we strongly recommend that you take out contents insurance.
+Please note that it is your responsibility to insure your personal possessions.
+The Rental Provider's insurance policy covers only the building and fixtures.
+To protect your belongings, we strongly recommend taking out contents insurance.

-It is your responsibility to return all keys to the property to our office at the end of your tenancy.
-If you change any locks during your tenancy, it is a provision of the Residential Tenancies Act, 1997 that you supply our office with a key.
+You are responsible for returning all property keys to our office at the end of your tenancy.
+If you change any locks during your tenancy, you must provide the key to our office, as required by the Residential Tenancies Act, 1997.

 Maintenance and Repairs